megaease/easeprobe/README.md

         - "/path/to/script.sh"
 ```

-**Note**: All of the notifications can have the following optional configuration.
+**Note**: All of the notifications support the following optional configuration parameters.

 ```YAML
   dry: true # dry notification, print the Discord JSON in log(STDOUT)